 Partly because of such problems, the garbage bills being talked about in Illinois include the threat of compulsion as a compliance mechanism.
 That compulsion may be visited upon municipalities (which must pay higher dumping fees at regional landfills unless they have recycling programs) or landfill operators (which are not allowed to accept certain recyclable wastes such as leaves).
 Individual householders in several states are or soon will be required to separate recyclables from the rest of their trash before pickup; mixed garbage will simply be left uncollected by authorities.

-Under such a system uncollected trash is likely to be deposited mysteriously in neighbors' bins or alongside roads by resentful libertarians; garbage collectors may become rich from bribes.
+Under such a system, uncollected trash is likely to be deposited mysteriously in neighbors' bins or alongside roads by resentful libertarians.
 When it is indulged without any sense of obligation to the community, the cherished American freedom from civic compulsion is little more than the freedom of a child recklessly at play.
 The public is eventually compelled to protect itself from itself.
-"Are we ready for garbage police?" asked a writer to the Tribune the other day; the answer is, we'd better be.
+"Are we ready for garbage police?" asked a writer to the Chicago Tribune the other day; the answer is, we'd better be.
 In some Japanese cities you must label your garbage as yours, so idolaters who don't separate can be traced and fined.